Frequently Asked Questions

 Where can I find more information about regalia purchase or rental?

 All students participating in school celebrations and Commencement on the National Mall must wear regalia.
 Active service members may wear their dress uniform in lieu of regalia.
-Regalia will be available for purchase by the start of the spring semester.
-Graduates may order regalia online through March 28; students are not required to purchase from the university’s preferred vendor(*).
+Graduates may order regalia online through April 2; students are not required to purchase from the university’s preferred vendor(*).

 Can I order keepsakes?